arrogantrabbit/freebsd_storj_installer/README.md

 - determine the suggested version of storage node as defined by https://version.storj.io, download, and install the executables.
 - create the `storagenode` local user
 - initialize the identity, authorize it with the token, and init storage.
 - create and start two rc services: `storagenode` and `storagenode_updater`.
-The former one is storagenode, the latter one is updater.
+The former one is storagenode, runs  as user "storagenode", the latter one is updater, runs as root.

 Use `service` utility to control them.
 For example, `service storagenode start` or `service storagenode status`